 About the Program

-Music encompasses two concentrations: Instrumental Music Studies and Vocal Music Studies.
 The primary goals of the program are to provide depth of cultural and theoretical knowledge, technical development, and performance experience in an environment that promotes artistry and individual creativity.
 Each concentration begins with a Core foundation followed by a coherent sequence of courses that focuses on developing performance skills.

-Professor of Music
+Associate Professor of Dance

 Students who concentrate in Music must be proficient at reading music.
 Otherwise, either GAH 1242 Fundamentals of Music OR GEN 1651 Beginning Piano or the equivalent is required to enter the program.